Nilgai: Culling and conservation

 The populations of nilgai in India are so large that farmers in the states of Bihar, Chhattisgarh, Haryana, Madhya Pradesh, Maharashtra, Rajasthan and Uttar Pradesh have pleaded to the government to cull them.
 Nilgai herds raid and trample crop fields across these states, often causing food shortages.

 Farmers use live electric wires to guard their farms, which kills other animals as well.
 Farmers in Neemuch (Madhya Pradesh) went on a hunger strike in 2015 demanding compensation for the damage caused by nilgai.
 Although blackbuck cause a similar problem, the damage caused by them is significantly lower as they merely break off young shoots.
 In 1990, it was suggested that culling, building enclosures for the antelopes and fencing off agricultural areas as remedies.

 The governments of Bihar, Maharashtra and Uttarakhand have urged the Government of India to declare the nilgai as vermin; the proposal has been implemented in Bihar, where nilgai can now be hunted to minimise the damages incurred by locals.
 The Uttar Pradesh government has given farmers and firearm licence holders the right to cull the animals.
 However, animal rights activists in various parts of India were unhappy with the decision.
 Shivanshu K. Srivastava, a columnist and social activist, wrote that "The culling of nilgais (blue bulls) in Bihar in July 2016 was so deplorable that it doesn't need any justification.
 The excuse given for this slew by the State government, the then environment minister Prakash Javadekar and the judiciary is so illogical that it mocks all the solutions available to stop the nilgais from destroying the farms.
 We live in the 21st century and culling is only the very last option we have.
-The farmers can either opt for fencing around the farmlands or if it's unaffordable, then the government can give ordinances to relocate them to the forests."
+The farmers can either opt for fencing around the farmlands or if it is unaffordable, then the government can give ordinances to relocate them to the forests."
 The state governments have attempted other initiatives to curb the nilgai: in November 2015, the Government of Rajasthan came up with a proposal to allow shooting nilgai with non-lethal darts to inhibit fertilisation in their bodies, so as to regulate their increasing populations.
 As the name "nilgai" appeals to the religious sentiments of Hindus, the Government of Madhya Pradesh has sought to officially rename it rojad (Hindi for "forest antelope") and the Government of Haryana to rename it as roze in a bid to make their culling acceptable.

-in 1994, it becamer known that the nilgai's faeces contains nearly 1.6 percent nitrogen, which could enhance the quality of the soil up to a depth of 30 cm.
+in 1994, it became known that the nilgai's faeces contains nearly 1.6 percent nitrogen, which could enhance the quality of the soil up to a depth of 30 cm.
 Seeds in the droppings could easily germinate and assist in afforestation.

 In September 2019, a video surfaced of a nilgai being buried alive with an excavator in Bihar as part of the culling.
 The state forest department has claimed to have begun an investigation to find those responsible.